 I Have a Felony… Can I Still Get Medical Cannabis?

-If you’ve ever been convicted of a felony, you’ll know firsthand how much of a roadblock it can present in terms of accessing otherwise “normative” aspects of day-to-day life.
-Felons have a (much) harder time getting a job, re-immersing themselves in society, and in some instances, can even have their right to vote revoked.
+Those convicted of a felony know first-hand how much of a roadblock it presents when accessing otherwise ‘normal’ things.
+Felons have a far harder time getting a job and re-immersing themselves in society.
+In some states, they even have their right to vote revoked.

-Indeed, in states like Tennessee, Mississippi, and Alabama, individuals convicted of certain felonies (namely rape and murder) will lose their right to vote for the rest of their lives.
-Other states aren’t quite as strict (you can vote even while behind bars in Vermont and Maine), but the bottom line is that a felony conviction will have immediate and long-lasting repercussions on your everyday life.
+For example, in states like Tennessee, Mississippi, and Alabama, individuals convicted of certain felonies lose their right to vote forever.
+In fairness, it often only applies to those convicted of serious crimes such as rape and murder.
+Other states aren’t quite as strict.
+For example, you can vote even while behind bars in Vermont and Maine.
+However, a felony conviction will have immediate and long-lasting repercussions in your everyday life.

-Interestingly enough, being able to obtain medical marijuana if you have a felony will largely depend on what state you’re trying to get approved in.
-Much in the same way as voting restrictions, the specific laws and regulations will vary from state to state.
+Interestingly enough, obtaining MMJ if you have a felony depends on the state you live in.
+In much the same way as voting restrictions, the specific laws and regulations vary from state to state.